aspauldingcode/.dotfiles/README.md

 - [ ] Overlay custom package for macOSInstantView driver with nix fetchers
 - [ ] Figure out how to FIRST TIME install on ALL systems
 - [ ] Build a mac FIRST-TIME install script with all my settings unrelated to nix
+- [ ] Fix hm-news broken after rebuild each time nix-collect-garbage is run
 - [ ] Fix sketchybar mail plugin
 - [ ] Fix sketchybar volume plugin
 - [ ] Fix sketchybar & waybar icons